SpaceXpanse/Whitepaper/README.md

-# The SpaceXpanse Multiverse /SpeX/ platform
+# The SpaceXpanse Multiverse /SpeX/ platform - Build.
+Play.
+Earn.
 ### The metaverse of the future
 ***A comprehensive  manifesto of the intentions for the next few years***